IMMM-SFA/burleyson-etal_2024_applied_energy/Readme.md

 ## Reproduce my experiment
-Use the following notebooks to rerun the TELL model and produce the post-processed data used in this analysis.
+Clone this repository to get access to the notebooks used to execute the TELL runs for this experiment.
+You'll also need to download the input files from the accompanying data repository (https://doi.org/10.57931/2228460) and the weather forcing data (https://doi.org/10.57931/1960530).
+Once you have the input datasets downloaded you can use the following notebooks to rerun the TELL model and produce the post-processed data used in this analysis.
+For the TELL runs you should only have to adjust the input directories to reflect the paths to wherever you choose to store the input files.
+The accompanying data repository already contains the output from the TELL model so you can skip rerunning the TELL model if you want to save time.

 |                Script Name                 |                                Description                                 |
 |:------------------------------------------:|:--------------------------------------------------------------------------:|